 Jobs, Jobs, and More Jobs

 Expanding OSW development has the potential to create American jobs.
 The U.S. Department of Energy reported that the wind energy sector employed 101,738 people in 2016, a 32% increase relative to 2015 (DOE 2017).
 In fact, the U.S. Department of Labor forecasts that employment of wind turbine service technicians will grow "108 percent from 2014 to 2024, much faster than the average for all [U.S.] occupations" (DOL 2015).
 Note that these statistics do not distinguish between onshore and offshore wind jobs.

 In a June 12, 2017 statement, Secretary of Labor R. Alexander Acosta extolled the virtues of expanding apprenticeship programs (The White House 2017).
 The apprenticeship model could be well suited to the creation of a new domestic OSW industry comprised of highly specialized construction, operations, and maintenance jobs.
-Perhaps as a sign of things to come, wind companies in Wyoming recently offered free training to fossil fuel workers interesting in becoming turbine technicians (Richards 2017).
+Perhaps as a sign of things to come, wind companies in Wyoming recently offered free training to fossil fuel workers interested in becoming turbine technicians (Richards 2017).